-- 8. To avoid incurring unnecessary costs associated with duplication, and/or to avoid inappropriately interfering with the conduct of another process, if the complaint is in relation to a matter which is subject to an outstanding complaint or pending investigation under another process, including a matter that is pending before the Courts, the Integrity Commissioner may determine that they will not conduct an investigation of the complaint and may suspend any ongoing investigation pending the result of that other process. - 9.
-The Integrity Commissioner may request further information from the Complainant or others before deciding whether or not there are reasonable grounds for believing that a violation of the Code of Conduct may have occurred and an investigation is warranted. - 10.
-In the event that the Integrity Commissioner receives multiple complaints concerning the same matter, the Commissioner may combine those complaints for the purposes of investigating and reporting to Council. - 11.
-The Integrity Commissioner, in considering the allegations which are set out in a complaint, may have regard to all of the Rules of the Code of Conduct and not simply those which the Complainant identifies as having been contravened. - 12.
-Where the Integrity Commissioner has declined to conduct an investigation, the Integrity Commissioner will provide the Member who is the subject of the complaint with both an anonymized copy of the complaint and the Integrity Commissioner's response to the Complainant.
+12. To avoid incurring unnecessary costs associated with duplication, and/or to avoid inappropriately interfering with the conduct of another process, if the complaint is in relation to a matter which is subject to an outstanding complaint or pending investigation under another process, including a matter that is pending before the Courts, the Integrity Commissioner may determine that they will not conduct an investigation of the complaint and may suspend any ongoing investigation pending the result of that other process.

+Notice to the Member

+13. Where the Integrity Commissioner has declined to conduct an investigation, the Integrity Commissioner shall provide the Member who is the subject of the complaint with both an anonymized copy of the complaint and the Integrity Commissioner's response to the Complainant.